apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 cd "${AIRFLOW_SITE_DIRECTORY}"
 ```

-If you have providers as list of provider ids beacuse you just released them you can build them with
+If you have providers as list of provider ids because you just released them you can build them with

 ```shell script
 ./dev/provider_packages/publish_provider_documentation.sh amazon apache.beam google ....